 Education Leader: Keva Abotomey

-This work has been composed by a world renowned Australian composer Sean O’Boyle AO and will be premiered in the U.S. later this year by three professional orchestras and include young disadvantaged musicians from areas such as LA, New York and Chicago.
-The work bares the name of the city and children that inspired it and is dedicated to the Canberra Symphony Orchestra who have made significant contribution to the commissioning fee, providing professional musicians and general supporting this innovative idea to creating effective links between professional arts organisations, Canberra's community and extending out to the regional areas that are so integral to the nation's capital.
-The entire project has emerged from the innovative Goulburn Strings Project under the direction of team at Hume Conservatorium.
+This work has been composed by a world-renowned Australian composer Sean O’Boyle AM and was premiered in the United States by three professional orchestras and include young, disadvantaged musicians from areas such as LA, New York and Chicago.
+The work was supported by the Canberra Symphony Orchestra who made significant contribution to the commissioning fee, providing professional musicians and general supporting this innovative idea to creating effective links between professional arts organisations, Canberra's community and extending out to the regional areas that are so integral to the nation's capital.
+The entire project emerged from the innovative Goulburn Strings Project under the direction of team at Hume Conservatorium.

-On the 9th of March 2016, Member for Goulburn the Honorable Pru Goward addressed parliament to speak about the project and what it means for the children involved, the wider Goulburn Community and the future of how we approach music education.
+On 9 March 2016, Member for Goulburn, the Honorable Pru Goward, addressed parliament to speak about the project and what it means for the children involved, the wider Goulburn Community and the future of how we approach music education.

 Conductor: Paul Scott-Williams

-The Goulburn Oratorio is a multi-arts event, which included a specially commissioned major piece of music.
+The Goulburn Oratorio was a multi-arts event, which included a specially commissioned major piece of music.
 This was performed by Hume Conservatorium and collaborating musical partners from across the region.
 There were dramatic elements, spoken word, recitation, poetry, puppetry and dance incorporated throughout the work and these elements were provided by the Lieder Theatre.
 There were dramatic light projections, building mapping and incorporating selected images and motifs that fitted with the musical and dramatic themes.
 Some of this work was provided by the Goulburn Regional Art Gallery (GRAG).
-There was A LOT to organise!
-Anyone who wanted to be involved could be.
-And finally, the most important people involved were the audience!

-The music and lighting was very well received and enjoyed.
-Some people found aspects of the dramatic content challenging.
-Overall the work was seen to be a positive representation of the diversity of life in and around Goulburn.
+The work was seen to be a positive representation of the diversity of life in and around Goulburn.
 The music from The Goulburn Oratorio went on to win the 2014 APRA Art Music Award for Excellence in Regional Australia.
 We remain extremely grateful to, and appreciative of the immense amount of work done by composer Stephen Leek, regional poets, local school students, the staff of the GRC who worked so hard and all of the musicians who joined us for this singular event.